MattLdwig/100-days-of-code/r1-log.md

 ### R1D54

 VueJS - Repeat the exercises on forms & filters to be sure that I'm comfortable with it.
 Also practice on HTTP request with vue-resource.

+### R1D55

+VueJS - Back to the practical exercises on directives.
+And 2 little Katas on Codewars as a bonus.